signalfx/integrations/azure-functions/README.md

 ### INSTALLATION

-#### SignalFx Azure Wrapper
+#### Step 1: Add the SignalFx Azure Wrapper

 You can use the SignalFx Azure Wrapper for:

 - Real-time monitoring of Azure Functions
 - Sending custom metrics from your applications to SignalFx

 To use the SignalFx Azure Wrapper, include the wrapper in your Azure Function.
 To learn more, review the README file for the desired library:

 - <a target="_blank" href="https://github.com/signalfx/azure-function-java">Java</a>
 - <a target="_blank" href="https://github.com/signalfx/azure-function-nodejs">NodeJS</a>
 - <a target="_blank" href="https://github.com/signalfx/azure-function-csharp">C#</a>

-#### Azure Monitor
+#### Step 2: Connect to Azure Monitor

 To access this integration, [connect to Azure Monitor](https://github.com/signalfx/integrations/tree/master/azure)[](sfx_link:azure).